… …

 Smoked Ribs with Dry Rub

-Alternatively, fire up the grill for a smoky, charred finish, cooking the ribs over indirect heat to prevent burning.
+• Set up your grill for indirect heat.
 You can use a two-zone cooking method.
 Start by preheating one side of your grill to medium-high heat (around 350°F to 400°F or 175°C to 200°C) for searing and leave the other side unlit for indirect cooking.
+Sear the ribs on the hot side of the grill for a few minutes on each side to achieve a nice crust, then move them to the cooler side and continue cooking with the lid closed.

 AboutVictoria